lopezdsr/sql-query/sqlref/sql_reference.template.md

 ```
 {: codeblock}

-Before you start using data skipping index management commands, ensure that you set the base location in {{site.data.keyword.cos_short}}, where the metadata should be stored.
+Before you start to use data skipping index management commands, ensure that you set the base location in {{site.data.keyword.cos_short}}, where you want the metadata to be stored.
 Use the following command:
 ```sql
 -- set the default location for all indexes
 ALTER METAINDEX SET LOCATION cos://us-south/<mybucket>/<mypath>